Women's Footballer of the Year contender Alexandra Popp

 "The moment making the decision was extremely tough, but I knew that it wouldn't help the team if I played in this condition, and it wouldn't be helpful for myself as well.

 "Such a final - particularly England v Germany - deserves players who are 100% fit.
-So, that why there was no other decision possible than not to play, and that´s how the beautiful story which lasted during the whole tournament ended all of a sudden."
+So, that's why there was no other decision possible than not to play, and that's how the beautiful story which lasted during the whole tournament ended all of a sudden."

 ... retirement and playing at the World Cup next year

-"The beautiful story about this World Cup is that I played my first world cup at the age of 17 with the under-17 national team also in New Zealand.
-So therefore, it would be a quite pretty story if the whole thing would end up there - ideally with the title.
+"The beautiful story about this World Cup is that I played my first with the under-17 national team also in New Zealand.
+So it would be a quite pretty story if the whole thing would end up there - ideally with the title.

 "But, if I really will play this tournament, let's see.